-It is a great privilege to be a Foundation Governor of our amazing school, a role I have now held for two years.
+It is a great privilege to be a Foundation Governor of our amazing school, a role I have held for some time now.
 I am currently chair of the Standards Committee.
-Married to Sarah (current co-chair of the PTA) and with two (of three) children currently at the school, I have lived in Amport for over ten years and have managed to be based locally for much of that time, despite serving as an infantry officer in the Army.
+Married to Sarah (current co-chair of the PTA) and with three children currently at the school, I have lived in Amport for over ten years and have managed to be based locally for much of that time, despite serving as an infantry officer in the Army.
 As our school has a high proportion of children from service families, I feel strongly that it is important this cohort, with its sometimes unique pressures and nuances, is properly represented.
-I believe emphatically in the school’s values and Christian ethos, and am committed to their furtherance within our school.
+I believe emphatically in the school’s core Christian values and Christian ethos, and am committed to their furtherance within our school.

 In my spare time I enjoy sailing, skiing and field sports.
 Other interests include history and technology, which I am also able to use to for benefit of the school.

-I am one of the foundation governors, now into my third year in the role.
-I have lived in Monxton for over 5 years now with my wife Anna (who has also spent time as Secretary and Deputy Chair of the PTA) and our three children, two of whom are at the school, with one to follow.
+I am one of the foundation governors, now into my fourth year in the role.
+I have lived in Monxton for over seven years now with my wife Anna (who has also spent time as Secretary and Deputy Chair of the PTA) and our three children, two of whom are at the school.

 I become a staff governor because I wanted to play an active role in the continued improvement of Amport in providing both an excellent education and a sense of social responsibility in all pupils.

-I am the Deputy Head and teach Year five and six.
-I graduated from Liverpool University where I studied history, and then I did a PGCE at Leeds University.
+I am the Deputy Head and teach years five and six.
+I graduated from Liverpool University where I studied history, and then I completed a PGCE at Leeds University.
 I have taught at four very different schools in three Local Authorities, and have been teaching at Amport since 2010.
-I believe I can utilise my extensive knowledge in my role of governor to the benefit of the School.
-I was born in Yorkshire but have lived in Hampshire for sixteen years with my husband and three children.
+I believe I can utilise my extensive knowledge in my role of governor to the benefit of the school.
+I was born in Yorkshire but have lived in Hampshire for seventeen years with my husband and three children.
 In my spare time, I am a member of a choir and love travelling and going to the theatre.